TERMS AND CONDITIONS OF THIS AGREEMENT FOR FRAMELESS GLASS CURTAINS LTD.

 Risk in the Items shall pass to the Purchaser on delivery.
 Title in the Items shall pass to the Purchaser once all payments due under the Contract have been made.

-The Purchaser is entitled to the Company’s official written guarantee, in respect of the units supplied, on completion and receipt of cleared payment for the installation, the Purchaser will be issued with the standard Company five-year guarantee for Domestic Installations and one-year guarantee for Commercial Installations.
+The Purchaser is entitled to the Company’s official written guarantee, in respect of the units supplied on completion and receipt of cleared payment for the installation, the Purchaser will be issued with the standard Company five-year guarantee on the glass and ten-year guarantee for Domestic Installations and one-year guarantee for Commercial Installations.
 This guarantees the replacement of any defective materials and workmanship from the date of installation.
 The guarantee is subject to terms and conditions, written details available on request.
 The Purchaser must notify the Company of any claim under the terms of this guarantee within 28 days of discovering the fault, by sending an email to firstname.lastname@example.org.

 The Purchaser agrees not to neglect the products and to maintain them at all times.
 The Purchaser also agrees not to damage or misuse the products or allow them to be damaged by others.
 This includes call out for debris in track ie. stones and dirt etc.